sisrfeng/coc-wiki/Using-coc-list.md

 ## Tips

-* When list is opened, you can still use mouse to scroll other vim windows.
+* When list is open, you can still use mouse to scroll other vim windows.
 * Create custom key-mappings for do action easier, for example:

     ``` json